Why is the building industry slow to adopt digital transformation?

 The key is aligning operations with the end-user, better known as RevOps: the practice and aligning of your whole company’s people, procedures, and products toward customer-centric revenue goals.

 Proptech isn’t just the smart thermostat or video doorbell.
-Consumers demand more from their homes and living spaces, so the entire industry will have to answer with more than intelligent appliances.
+Consumers demand more from their homes and living spaces, so the entire industry must answer with more than intelligent appliances.
 Digitization is expected along the whole customer journey.
 With the rising costs of materials, inflationary pressure, and rising interest rates, the only place to look for margins is on the inside.

 From paper to misunderstood proptech, the construction industry has nothing to lose by embracing digitization.
 When faced with squeezed margins, no matter the reason, you have two choices: Hire more labor or leverage technology.

 Construction has been mostly stuck since the 1960s.
 It is no longer cost-effective to throw human power at your problems.
-Salaries are rising, and companies are facing waves of labor shifts and hiring shortages.
-Meanwhile, the cost of labor has significantly increased, while technology has continued to drop.
+Salaries are rising, and companies face labor shifts and hiring shortages.
+Meanwhile, labor costs have significantly increased while technology has continued to drop.

 Subscribe to the Illumine8 Newsletter